 About the School

-JCFA is the country’s first charter school run by a Chamber of Commerce and the second charter school in Jefferson Parish.
-The Academy is a program of the Jefferson Chamber Foundation, the nonprofit arm of the Jefferson Chamber of Commerce.
+JCFA was started by the Jefferson Chamber Foundation with the support of the Jefferson Chamber of Commerce.
 It is modeled after Lafayette Charter High School in Lafayette, which since opening in 1998 has graduated more than 600 students who were thought to be potential drop-outs.

 The Academy is governed by the Jefferson Chamber Foundation Academy Board of Governance.
 The Board brings together a variety of stakeholders from the local community, and uses the Mission and Vision to develop policies, practices, and values for the Academy.